slemonide/snt_remake/README.md

 * - and = - control FOV
 * [ and ] - control number of rays displayed on map
 * t - toggle textures

+Minimap:

+Use mouse buttons to edit the map